argoproj/argo-workflows/docs/environment-variables.md

 ARGO_MANAGED_NAMESPACE=argo workflow-controller
 ```

-You can set environment variable for the argo-server deployment, for example:
+You can set environment variables for the Server Deployment's container spec like the following:

 ```yaml
 apiVersion: apps/v1